- Department Overview

 Preparation for the State of Washington Private Applicator's pesticide licensing exam with a special focus on wine grapes.
 Successful completion of this and the state exam will result in issuance of the Washington State Private Applicator's Pesticide License.

 Students experience hands-on learning while working at a selected winery and receiving supervision from a professional vintner.
-Must be enrolled in the Enology program.
-Prerequisites: Instructor permission.
+Prerequisites: Completion of EV 203 with a grade of C- or higher or instructor permission.

 EV-287: Winemaking Practicum II, Credits = 1 - 3

 Offers hands-on learning while working at a selected winery and receiving supervision from a professional vintner.
 Must be enrolled in the Enology program.
-Prerequisites: Instructor permission.
+Prerequisites: Grade C or higher in EV 286 or instructor permission.

 Students experience hands-on learning while working at a selected winery and receiving supervision from a professional vintner.
 Must be enrolled in the Enology program.
-Prerequisite: Instructor permission.
+Prerequisite: Successful completion of EV 287 or instructor permission.

 EV-297: Special Projects, Credits = 1 - 10